-62.720G Philosophy of Science and the Sociology of Knowledge S2 L2
+62.720G Philosophy of Science and the Sociology of Knowledge

-Recent philosophical and sociological theories concerning the nature of scientific knowledge and the role which social conditions play in its production and acceptance.
-Topics include: post-Kuhnian philosophies of science; neo-Marxist theories of science and ideology; the strong program' for the sociology of knowledge; field' theories and the analysis of power relations in science; and epistemological problems raised by commercial and governmental direction of scientific research.
+A discussion of recent philosophical and sociological theories concerning the nature of scientific knowledge and the role which social conditions play in its production and acceptance.
+Topics include: post-Kuhnian philosophies of science; neo-Marxist theories of knowledge and ideology; the 'strong program' for the sociology of knowledge; 'field' theories and the analysis of power relations in science; and epistemological problems raised by commercial and governmental direction of scientific research.